Ramis84/OCReMixDownloader/README.md

 ### Installing

-OCRemixDownloader is available as a .Net Tool (supported by Windows, macOS, Linux), that can be downloaded and used globally with the command line.
+OCReMixDownloader is available as a .Net Tool (supported by Windows, macOS, Linux), that can be downloaded and used globally with the command line.

 1. Open a Command Line window (Windows: Command Prompt/PowerShell, Linux/macOS: Terminal) and execute: